collier-watkins/docker-demo/3_postgresExample/README.md

 Then, like the Heimdall example, images from Docker Hub are pulled and run with the correct environment variable configurations.
 We are using Postgres and PgAdmin images to make containers.

 The python app written here is already prepared to connect to postgres and run some basic SQL commands when a user navigates to its flask webpage on `http://localhost:5000`.

+The postgres data is linked to a "named volume" to keep the data even after the container is destroyed (for whatever reason).
+That named volume is `postgres_data`.